danielyaghil/aws-helpers/docs/dynamo-db.md

 ### Analyze consumed capacity

-To analyze the consumed capacity of a Dynamo DB operation, you need to call the "setConsumedCapacityReporting" method.
+To analyze the consumed capacity of a Dynamo DB operation, you need to call the "setConsumedCapacityReporting" method and set the capacity reporting to true.
 After calling, all all to the "get", "set", "delete", "query", "scan" and "executeStatement" methods will log the consumed capacity of the operation to the console in the following format:

 ```cli